andresteingress/andresteingress.github.io/_posts/2018-09-05-gradle-daemon-and-jenkins.md

 ### Summary

-Running the Gradle daemon on CI servers makes sense in the most cases as your build gains [performance improvements](https://guides.gradle.org/performance/) through it.
+Running the Gradle daemon on CI servers makes sense in most cases as your build [gains performance](https://guides.gradle.org/performance/).
 In addition, incremental builds are especially interesting with microservice architectures where there is a need to build many different modules (or even the root project including it's submodules) quite often (e.g. on every commit).